-In 1931, the Tigers had scheduling conflicts with Tulane, who was one of the best programs in the country out of New Orleans and a regular rival.
+In 1931, the Tigers had scheduling conflicts with Tulane, one of the country’s best programs out of New Orleans and a regular rival.
 To try and find a way to work out a game between the best programs in the state of Louisiana, Thomas Pickney “Skipper” Heard came up with the idea.
-Heard was the graduate manager of athletics and former LSU student.
+Heard was the graduate manager of athletics and a former LSU student.

-The idea not only paved the way for the Tulane Green Wave football game, but an opportunity for more fans to attend home games.
-The first time the school hosted a team with their lights came on October 4, 1931 when the Spring Hill Badgers visited Baton Rouge and were beat down with LSU scoring five touchdowns and the Badgers never getting into the end zone, 35-0.
+The idea not only paved the way for the Tulane Green Wave football game but an opportunity for more fans to attend home games.
+The first time the school hosted a team with their lights came on October 3, 1931, when the Spring Hill Badgers visited Baton Rouge.
+LSU beat the Badgers down, 35-0.

 The hope was that a night game would attract the people of Louisiana who would be finished with their work on their plantations.
 It would also not take place in the late-summer heat of the Bayou.
-The first night game did not exactly draw tons of fans though, only being played in front on 7,500 people.
+The first night game did not precisely draw tons of fans, though, only being played in front of 7,500 people.

 How the SEC Saved Night Games

 And though we were a long way off from hearing “It’s Saturday Night in Death Valley,” it would only take a few more years for the tradition to take hold.
-Heard led the way on extensive stadium renovations that greatly increased the capacity of the stadium.
-In 1932, the Southeastern Conference forming gave LSU like-minded opponents who were close in proximity.
+Heard led the way on extensive stadium renovations that significantly increased the capacity of the stadium.
+In 1932, the Southeastern Conference‘s formation gave LSU like-minded opponents who were close in proximity.

-Instead of playing in the Southern Conference, which was made up of teams from as far away as Maryland and Virginia, LSU would be part of a conference with many of the current SEC teams including Alabama, the Florida Gators, Auburn Tigers, Mississippi State Bulldogs, and Ole Miss Rebels.
-To start, there were 13 teams in the conference.
+Instead of playing in the Southern Conference, which was made up of teams from as far away as Maryland and Virginia, LSU would be part of a conference with many of the current SEC teams.
+The group included Alabama, the Florida Gators, Tennessee Volunteers, Mississippi State Bulldogs, South Carolina Gamecocks and Ole Miss Rebels.
+The conference began with 13 teams.

 This was important because each school was much closer geographically and saw football as their most important sport.

-But the most important thing was that the Tigers began to build a really good program.
-In 1935, Bernie Moore took over as head coach and led LSU to two SEC Championships and three Sugar Bowl appearances in his first three seasons with the program.
+But the most important thing was that the Tigers began to build an outstanding program.
+In 1935, Bernie Moore took over as head coach and led LSU to two SEC Championships and three Sugar Bowl appearances in his first three seasons.

-Even though it wasn’t a successful tradition from the beginning, it didn’t take long to really get going and is now one of the most famous places to play college football when the sun goes down.
+Even though it wasn’t a successful tradition initially, it didn’t take long to become one of the most famous places to play college football when the sun goes down.

-During the Les Miles era, the LSU Tigers were holding home game kickoff at night on a regular basis.
-Realistically, if the television schedules made by networks like CBS and ESPN had been letting Miles decide, each home game probably would have been played at 7 p.m. at the earliest.
+During the Les Miles era, the LSU Tigers held home game kickoff at night regularly.
+If the television schedules made by networks like CBS and ESPN had been letting Miles decide, each home game probably would have been played at 7 p.m. at the earliest.